rreece/rreece.github.io/outline-of-philosophy/physics.md

 ### Curie's principle

 -   Pierre Curie (1859-1906)
+-    Curie, P. (1894).
+On the symmetries of physical phenomenae, the electric field, and the magnetic field. (in French)
 -   "The symmetries of the causes are to be found in the effects."
 -   Counting degrees of freedom
 -   Totalitarian principle: "Everything not forbidden is compulsory." - Murray Gell-Mann